South Korea, Busan

 Busan has many restaurants offering fresh fish and seafood.

-- Haeundae Market is a street market, open daily from 9.00 a.m. to 10.00 p.m.
-Haeundae Station, Line 2 (exit 3) and approx. 4 min. on foot.
-This market is located near Haeundae Beach, so you can come here on the way to the beach.
+Haeundae Station, Line 2 (Exit 3) and approx. 4 min. on foot.
+This market is located near Haeundae Beach so you can come here on the way to the beach.
 You can eat not only fish and seafood there.
-He can eat traditional Korean dishes as well, including traditional soup and delicious dumplings – stuffed for example with kimchi or shrimp.
+He can also eat traditional Korean dishes, including conventional soup and delicious dumplings – stuffed, for example, with kimchi or shrimp.

 Check-in Busan